mit-cml/appinventor-sources/calm-knitting-newell.md

 - `server/aiagent/llm/ChatMessage.java` - Role + text pair for conversation history
 - `server/aiagent/llm/RawToolCall.java` - Unparsed tool call from provider (name, arguments JSON string)

 Each provider translates the common tool definitions into its own format (Anthropic tool_use, OpenAI functions, Gemini function declarations, Ollama tools).
+The provider's `chat()` method runs an internal tool-use loop:

+1. Call the LLM API with the system prompt, user message, tools, and history
+2. Inspect the response for tool calls
+3. For each tool call, check `resolver.isReadOnly(toolName)`:
+   - **If read-only:** call `resolver.resolve(toolName, argsJson)` to get the result string.
+If `ReadOnlyToolException` is thrown, use the exception's message as the tool result (so the LLM sees the error and can self-correct).
+Format the tool result in the provider's native format and append it to the conversation.
-Raw tool calls from the provider are returned as `RawToolCall` objects in `LLMResponse`, then parsed and validated by `LLMResponseParser` (§8g Stage 1) into `AIOperation` objects.
+   - **If NOT read-only (i.e., an operation tool call):** the loop ends.
+The operation tool calls are returned in `LLMResponse.getToolCalls()` as `RawToolCall` objects, to be parsed and validated by `LLMResponseParser` (§8g Stage 1).
+4. If all tool calls in a response were read-only, re-call the LLM API with the accumulated tool results and repeat from step 2.
+5. If the response contains NO tool calls (text-only), the loop ends immediately.
+   `LLMResponse.getToolCalls()` will be empty.
+6. **Safety limit:** Max 5 loop iterations to prevent runaway tool-use cycles.
+   If exceeded, return whatever the LLM produced on the last iteration.

+The `LLMResponse` returned by `chat()` contains only the **final** response — the one with either operation tool calls or text only.
+The intermediate read-only tool exchanges are internal to the provider and not exposed to `AIAgentServiceImpl`.

+**Mixed responses** (both read-only and operation tool calls in a single LLM turn):
+If the LLM returns both read-only and operation tool calls in the same response, the provider resolves only the read-only ones, injects their results, and re-calls the LLM.
+The operation tool calls from that intermediate turn are discarded — the LLM will re-produce them (potentially refined) in its next turn after seeing the tool results.

 **Provider summary:**